 - Refunds and more.
-Changed your mind?
 You can still get a refund for purchases you’ve made with Afterpay, in line with each store’s refunds policy.

 - Pay in advance.
-You can pay instalments ahead of time to get them off your plate, once again at no extra cost.
+You can pay instalments ahead of time, penalty-free.

 - Market-leading security.
 Afterpay is a PCI DSS Level 1 certified compliant service provider.
 This is the highest level of payment security there is, for both your card details and your personal information.

 There are two costs involved with Afterpay.
 One of them is the cost of the item you’re buying.
 The other is a late fee for missed instalments.